matthiasak/clan/README.md

 ## Try It Out!

-You can copy+paste the following into [Arbiter], or you can click the following to load the pre-made page: [Arbiter example with clan-fp](https://goo.gl/BpsN7w)
+You can copy+paste the following into [Arbiter](https://matthiasak.github.io/arbiter-frame), or you can click the following to load the pre-made page: [Arbiter example with clan-fp](https://goo.gl/BpsN7w)

 ```js
 const app = () => {